Take the wheel and take control

 It’s no surprise that distracted driving due to phone use in the car has increased steadily over the past five to 10 years.
 It should also come as no surprise that fatal accidents caused by distracted driving involving phone use have increased.
 40,000+ auto accident fatalities occurred last year, with over 3,000 traced back to distracted driving, the highest in a decade.

 With the increase in distracted driving due to mobile phone use and improved new sources of data to better understand this risk, insurance companies who have access to this data can keep up with the changes and price more accurately than even before.
-Further, they can better compete in this rapidly changing space and use this data to help customers better manage and mitigate their own risk on the road.
+Further, they can better compete amid insurance industry disruption, using data to help customers better manage and mitigate their own risk on the road.
 Tune in to my next blog post to hear more about exactly how insurers can do this!